 - Green: Green tea is associated with freshness and purity, a high antioxidant content, and other beneficial properties.
 Flavors can range from mellow and sweet to vegetal and grassy, with nutty, floral, buttery, roasted, fruity, herbaceous or oceanic notes.
 Most green teas are tricky to steep for beginners as they require low temperatures and steep times or else they will go bitter.

 You may have never thought about water temperature when using tea bags, but it makes a difference if you want to optimize the flavor extracted from your high quality loose tea leaves.
-This guide breaks down the recommended water temperature for steeping each type of tea.
+This guide breaks down the recommended water temperature for making each type of loose tea.

 - Herbal: 212℉ // Hard boil